eloquent/phony/doc/index.md

 Available as [Composer] package [eloquent/phony].

-This document represents the state of the `develop` branch, and in rare cases may describe features that are not yet tagged.
-In case of emergency, `dev-develop` can be used as the Composer version constraint.
+This document represents the state of the `master` branch, and in rare cases may describe features that are not yet tagged.
+In case of emergency, `dev-master` can be used as the Composer version constraint.

 ## Help